 Because it’s still early spring, none of the trees had leafed out yet.
 That left clear views into the woods around me and over the river.

 While early spring, admittedly, isn’t as beautiful as other times of the year, I’ve come to appreciate spring hiking for that reason.
 Well, that—and no bugs yet!

 The paved trail that connects the east and west ends of the park reserve is just over 3.5 miles one way.
 It’s a beautiful bike ride for families or an out-and-back 7+ mile run.

 I look forward to returning to Schaar’s Bluff during the summer or fall.

 I messaged Dakota County Parks through their Facebook page to ask the history behind the name of the bluff since I couldn’t find anything on the website.
 I received a response quickly:

 “The Schaar family sold the land that is now Schaar’s Bluff in Spring Lake Park Reserve to Dakota County.
 They had a farm on the land.
 You can still see the silo as you enter the park.
 When the Gathering Center reopens, stop inside.
 There is an interpretive panel that has images of the farm, and the family.”

 What Else is at Spring Lake Park Reserve?

 There’s a beautiful picnic area at Schaar’s Bluff with lots of mature shade trees.
-Otherwise it’s mostly known for the trails: hiking and biking in three seasons, and skiing and snowshoeing in the snowy months.
+Otherwise it’s mostly known for the trails: hiking and biking in three seasons, and cross country skiing and snowshoeing in the snowy months.